hungptit/tools/docs/source2tests.md

 --

-* We do not know if a line of code works or not until it is executed by our business logics i.e tests.
+* We do not know if a line of code works or not until it is executed by our business logics.

 --

 * Modyifying our codebase will transform/change its behaviors.
-An automated unit and integration testsuites **give us confidence** that we have not broken anything significant.
+Automated unit and integration testsuites **give us confidence** that we have not broken anything significant.

 --

 * Tests can be used for profiling, to help us understand changes in our system's performance, and raise a flag if something degrades significantly.

 ---
-# How do we qualify our changes? #
+# How can we qualify our changes? #

 --